mcsammon/mcsammon.github.io/research.md

 permalink: /research/
 order: 2
 ---
+# Implied Volatility and the Risk-Free Rate of Return in Options Markets

 <p>
   <a href="/images/Implied_Volatility_Paper_2014.pdf" target="_blank">
-    Implied Volatility and the Risk-Free Rate of Return in Options Markets (PDF)
+    A copy of the paper can be found here (PDF)
   </a>
 </p>